 Which daemon to communicate with

-Which command they would like to perform
+Which commands and/or authorization levels they would like to check

 The default client security policy will be what the current configuration environment specifies.
 However, to facilitate testing other scenarios, the user will be able to provide a configuration input file using the “-config” command line option, in regular condor_config style formatting.

-The daemon will be specified using the “-address” flag and the address in sinful string format.
+The daemon can be specified using the “-address” flag and the address in sinful string format.
 This removes the need to query the collector to locate the daemon, since the collector may have a different policy, different mechanisms, and is not (always) the desired target of this test.

+Querying using “-pool” and “-name” will also be supported.
+When used in this mode, the collector will be queried for the desired daemon using the existing security settings, BEFORE the configuration file is loaded.

-The command to perform can be specified in three different ways: i) as an authorization level; ii) as a command int; iii) as a command name
+The commands to perform can be specified in three different ways: i) as an authorization level; ii) as a command int; iii) as a command name.
+You can pass several of them on the command line, or use the special keyword “ALL” which tests each authorization level.

 Internals

-The security policy to test could easily be loaded as a local config file.
+The security policy to test is loaded as a local config file.

 It is possible that the security policy specifies that no security negotiation be used (the 6.2.X style communications).
 In that case, the tool will not actually perform any communications and simply report that the command was sent completely unsecured (and why).

 In all other cases, we now have a security context that we know will involve at least some network traffic.
 Once the security context is initialized and we know which address and port to connect to, the actual communication begins.
 The “new style” (that is, 6.3.X and newer) protocol will be used which means that the raw CEDAR command int is always DC_AUTHENTICATE.
 As it already exists, the client then sends the raw command int followed by a classad which contains security policy.
-The Command attribute within this classad is also set to DC_AUTHENTICATE, with the SubCommand attribute set to the eventual DaemonCore command that would be performed within this session.
-When this happens, DaemonCore establishes the session as normal using the authorization level of SubCommand but does not actually invoke the command handler for SubCommand.
+The Command attribute within this classad will be set to a new command, DC_AUTHORIZE, with the SubCommand attribute set to the eventual DaemonCore command that would be performed within this session.
+When this happens, DaemonCore establishes the session as normal using the authorization level of SubCommand, including authentication, the enabling of encryption and integrity checks, and testing of authorization, but does not actually invoke the command handler for SubCommand.

-The downside to this approach is that when the server fails to authorize the user, it does not respond with the final classad which contains at least one piece of essential information, namely the result of mapping the user.
-The server simply hangs up the connection.
-It can be inferred from this that the user was not authorized, but it doesn’t give the complete picture.
-Even so, the tool can still report quite a bit of useful information, including whether or not authentication succeeded and what method was used.

-With this limitation in mind, the tool as specified in this design document can be implemented with no changes to the wire protocol.
-Therefore, in the interest of keeping things simple and making small but useful steps forward, I will make that a constraint of this work.
-Any future enhancements beyond this that require changes to the wire protocol will be specified as a separate project with a separate design document.
+This does require changes to the wire protocol, and as such this tool will only be able to be give full details when run against HTCondor daemons that are 7.9.5 and newer.
+If it fails, it can fall back to using DC_AUTHENTICATE which give a lot of info but excludes the authorization step.
 The nature of this is such that all communication will be done via TCP.
 Even when HTCondor does UDP internally, it uses TCP to establish the session exactly as above, by sending DC_AUTHENTICATE via TCP and specifying the eventual UDP command as the SubCommand.
-Essentially, this tool is piggyback on that exact (and already implemented) functionality.
+This tool is piggybacking on very similar functionality.